Learn to recognize the types of weeds and choose your herbicide accordingly

 A lot of homeowners are satisfied with a decent yard if it isn’t the worst on the block.

-- Biennials – Live for two years, first year is vegetative development followed by flowering and seed development.
+- Live for two years; the first year is vegetative development followed by flowering and seed development.

 In addition to the three types of common lawn weeds listed above, they can be further distributed into two groups: broadleaf and grassy weeds.
 Broadleaf weeds typically have wider leaf blades and do not resemble grass (ex.
 Dandelion).
 Broadleaf weeds will often bear colorful flowers of different shapes and sizes.
 On the other hand, grassy weeds have long, narrow leaves void of any color or unique leaf shape.
-The ability to identify grassy weeds typically depends on recognizing growth habits, vegetative features and seed heads.
+Many of you are probably familiar with the bright green grassy nightmare: nutsedge.
+The ability to identify grassy weeds typically depends on recognizing growth habits, vegetative features, and seed heads.
 Start studying!

 Completely preventing weeds can be a difficult challenge as weed seeds are spread in a variety of ways: wind, water, animals, soil amendments and even lawn equipment.
 Ensuring proper watering, fertilization, drainage and other techniques can help keep your lawn as healthy as possible.

 Remember, don’t mow your grass too short as it will decrease the grass’ ability to shade the soil from sunlight, increasing the potential for weed germination.
 On that same note, don’t mow immediately before or several days after application as more available leaf surface on the weed is better for absorption.
 Make sure to inspect your lawn frequently to look for new weeds that have germinated and require treatment.